SveSop/nvidia-libs/README.md

 on distro.
 Ubuntu typicall uses `/lib/x86-64-linux-gnu/` for 64-bit and
 `/lib/i386-linux-gnu/` for 32-bit.

-For instance to get the NVIDIA SuperSonic Sled demo to run on Ubuntu you can load wine
-with using `LD_LIBRARY_PATH=/lib/i386-linux-gnu:$LD_LIBRARY_PATH`

 In cases where virtual or emulated hardware is used for nvcuda, wine may have issues getting
 the correct PCI ID from wine to obtain LUID from the cuDeviceGetLuid function.
 In those cases
 you can use a env variable to override this and generate a fake LUID like this: